KernelTuner/kernel_launcher/_sources/examples/registry.rst.txt

         kl::launch(VectorAddDescriptor::for_type<T>(), n, C, A, B);
     }

-Instead of using the global kernel registery, it is also possible to create local registry by creating a ``KernelRegistry`` instance.
+Instead of using the global kernel registry, it is also possible to create a local registry by creating a ``KernelRegistry`` instance.